-All master's students are expected to pass the Departmental Written Qualifying Examination (a.k.a.
-Capstone) during their first year in residence.
+All master's students are expected to pass the Departmental Written Qualifying Examination (Capstone) during their first year in residence.
 Students must submit a first-year literature review and research proposal that is four to five pages in length.
-The first draft of the proposal must be submitted to the student's guidance for comment by the end of the first week of Spring quarter.
+The first draft of the proposal must be submitted to the student's guidance committee for comment by the end of the first week of Spring quarter.
 A final draft of the proposal must be submitted to the guidance committee by the end of the eighth week of Spring quarter.
 The guidance committee evaluates and grades the proposal as pass or not pass.
-The results are forwarded to the graduate adviser.
+The results are forwarded to the Faculty Graduate Advisor.

-Options for the DWQE: First, it could be a well-conceived and focused review of an ecological or evolutionary perspective on a medical condition.
+Options for the DWQE: Multiple options exist.
+First, the DWQE could be a well-conceived and focused review of an ecological or evolutionary perspective on a medical condition.
 An ideal one could be ultimately published in EvMed Review (EMR) (https://evmedreview.com/).
 From their website: